anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

     ??? quote "Show answer"
         With batch processing, we generate content recommendations for users offline using their history.
 These recommendations won't change until we process the batch the next day using the updated user features.
 But what is the user's taste significantly changes during the day (ex. user is searching for horror movies to watch).
 With real-time serving, we can use these recent features to recommend highly relevant content based on the immediate searches.

-> Besides wrapping our model(s) as separate, scalable microservices, we can also have a purpose-built model server to host our models.
-Model servers, such as [MLFlow](https://mlflow.org/){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"} or [Nvidia's Triton](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"} inference server, provide a common interface to interact with models for inspection, inference, etc. In fact, modules like RedisAI can even offer added benefits such as data locality for super fast inference.
+> Besides wrapping our model(s) as separate, scalable microservices, we can also have a purpose-built [model server](api.md#model-server){:target="_blank"} to seamlessly inspect, update, serve, rollback, etc. multiple versions of models.

 ## Processing